SpenceKonde/megaTinyCore/README.md

 **WARNING** In versions of megaTinyCore 1.0.6 and earlier, the sketch size reported during compilation does not include variables declared const.
 PROGMEM variables, however, are reported normally.
 This will be fixed in the next release.

+### Ways to refer to pins
+The simple matter of how to refer to a pin for analogRead() and digitalRead(), particularly on non-standard hardware, leads to a surprising amount of confusion.
+It's my opinion that the blame rests with the dubious usability decisions made in design of the original Arduino core.
+This core uses an extremely simple basic scheme - but with a few additional options for people who are used to other conventions.

+For digitalRead(), digitalWrite(), pinMode(), analogWrite() analogRead() and other sundry functions , the "Arduino Pin Number" shown in the pinout charts (see the charts in the [part specific documentation](megaavr/extras/ImportantInfo.md).
+This is the recommended way to refer to pins. digitalRead(1) and analogRead(1) refer to the same pin, and will perform a digital or analog read on said pin.

+Two additional ways are provided to refer to pins:
+* The analog channel numbers are available as An defines (ex, A0, A1, A2, etc).
+These are the analog *channel* numbers; they are simply #defined as the digital pin number associated with the analog channel in question.
+See the datasheet for the assignments of analog channel numbers to pins; because we do not recommend referring to pins in this way, we have chosen not to include the analog channel numbers on the included pinout charts.
+There are also PIN_An defines for compatibility with the official cores - these likewise point to the digital pin number associated with the analog channel.
+Note that channel A0 is on the UPDI/Reset pin, and hence is typically not usable.
+* If you wish to refer to pins by their port and pin number, you can do that to - As of 1.1.1, the core provides PIN_Pxn (for example, PIN_PA1, or PIN_PC0).
+Not to be confused with the PIN_An defines described above).
+Again, these just resolve to the digital pin number of the pin in question - they don't go through a different code path or anything (for that - for example if you need higher performance than digitalWrite() et. al. can provide - see [direct port manipulation](megaavr/extras/DirectPortManipulation.md).

 ### Serial (UART) Support
 All of these parts have a single hardware serial port (UART).
 It works exactly like the one on official Arduino boards (except that there is no auto-reset, see note above about the lack of a reset pin).
 See the pinout charts for the location of the serial pins.
 Serial output for a few milliseconds after calling Serial.begin() seems to be off - if you are printing a message at the start of the sketch, add a small delay between Serial.begin() and your first Serial.print() call.

 On all parts, the UART pins can be swapped to an alternate location.
 This is controlled by the Tools -> UART Pins menu (new in 1.1.0)

+> #ifdef UARTREMAP
+> #error "This sketch and hardware assume the the standard UART pin locations, please select that option"
+> #endif

+Alternately, you can manually move to alternate pins within the sketch - but this won't automatically get you the TX and RX #defines on the correct pins.
+> PORTMUX.CTRLB|=(1<<SPI0);
+Move to default pins:
+> PORTMUX.CTRLB&=~(1<<SPI0);

+Note: The UART Serial option selected when you do "burn bootloader" for an Optiboot board definition is the serial port that the uploaded bootloaded will use.
+You may freely change this when compiling/uploading sketches to use the other pins - the pins used by the bootloader will only change when you do "burn bootloader". **If this is your first time bootloading the board in question, and you want to turn UPDI into a Reset pin, burn bootloader first with the UPDI pin left as UPDI, so you can verify that, with the desired UART option, the bootloader really does try to use the pins you want it to - before you turn UPDI into reset and render the part unprogrammable.**

 Note: UART serial is broken on the x12 and x02 parts before version 1.0.3.

 ### SPI support
 All of these parts have a single hardware SPI peripheral.
 It works exactly like the one on official Arduino boards using the SPI.h library.
 See the pinout charts for the location of these pins.
 Note that the 8-pin parts (412, 212, 402, 204) do not have a specific SS pin.

 On all parts except the 14-pin parts, the SPI pins can be moved to an alternate location (note: On 8-pin parts, the SCK pin cannot be moved).
 This can be configured using the Tools -> SPI Pins submenu; this is set at compile time (reburning bootloader is not required).
+You can test for whether the alternate pins are in use by checking if SPIREMAP is #defined - you can for example use to check that the correct options are selected and terminate compilation so you can select the right option if that is the case:

+> #ifdef SPIREMAP
+> #error "This sketch and hardware assume the the standard SPI pin locations, please select that option"
+> #endif

+Alternately, you can manually move to alternate pins within the sketch - but this won't automatically get you the SCK, MISO, MOSI, SS #defines on the correct pins.
+> PORTMUX.CTRLB|=(1<<SPI0);
+Move to default pins:
+> PORTMUX.CTRLB&=~(1<<SPI0);

 ### I2C (TWI) support
 All of these parts have a single hardware I2C (TWI) peripheral.
 It works exactly like the one on official Arduino boards using the Wire.h library.
 See the pinout charts for the location of these pins.

 On all parts with more than 8 pins, the TWI pins can be swapped to an alternate location.
 This can be configured using the Tools -> I2C Pins submenu; this is set at compile time (reburning bootloader is not required).
+You can test for whether the alternate pins are in use by checking if TWIREMAP is #defined - you can for example use to check that the correct options are selected and terminate compilation  so you can select the right option if that is the case:

+> #ifndef TWIREMAP
+> #error "This sketch and hardware assume the alternate I2C/TWI pins are used, please select that option"
+> #endif

+Alternately, you can manually move to alternate pins within the sketch; this is not guaranteed to work with all libraries because it doesn't set the pin macros to the correct pins - though these pin macros don't look like they are widely used, so it may not matter.
+This can be done like this:
+> PORTMUX.CTRLB|=(1<<UART0);
+Move back to default pins:
+> PORTMUX.CTRLB&=~(1<<UART0);

 ### PWM support
 The core provides hardware PWM (analogWrite) support.
 On the 8-pin parts (412, 212, 402, 204), 4 PWM pins are available (1.0.5 and later - 1.0.4 and earlier only have 1).
 On all other parts except the x16 and x17 series, 6 PWM pins are available, driven by Timer A. The type B timers cannot be used for additional PWM pins - their output pins are the same as those available with Timer A. See the pinout charts for a list of which pins support PWM.